igoh-illinois/QC_pipeline/README.md

 ## Description:
 Runs the Whitaker lab WGS pipeline through initial QC and alignment steps.
 Establishes a directory hiearchy for output and downstream pipelines.

+This pipeline can trim/QC raw FASTQ reads, assemble reads with either Unicycler or SPAdes, and run Ariba MLST and VFDB.

 ```
 Main Options-Switches: